bashirah84/120-day_-Data-Analytics-Challenge-_Day-1/README.md

 Progress: Dataset is structured and cleaned, and the framework for KPIs is in place.
 Next steps: complete KPI calculations and build dashboard visualizations.

-## Skills Practiced: Data cleaning, dataset structuring, KPI planning, use of DAX measures, guided project workflow.
+## Skills Practiced: Data cleaning, dataset structuring, KPI planning, use of DAX measures.

+# My Sales Dashboard Project

+Welcome to my 120 days data analytics challenge guided project.

+## Day 10
+Focused on analysis: time series by month, customer segment, product category, location.
+Pivot Tables helped me gain insights.
+Stopped at time intelligence to continue tomorrow.